8go/matrix-commander/README.md

                         the path and file to your SSL certificate.
 If used together with the "--no-ssl" parameter, this option is meaningless and an error will be raised.
-  --no-sso              This argument is optional.
-If it is not used, the
-                        default login method will be used.
-This default login method is: SSO (Single Sign-On).
-SSO starts a web browser and connects the user to a web page on the server for login.
-SSO will only work if the server supports it and if there is access to a browser.
-If this argument is used, then SSO will be avoided.
-This is useful on headless homeservers where there is no browser installed or accessible.
-It is also useful if the user prefers to login via a password.
-So, if SSO should be avoided and a password login is preferred then set this option.
-This option is only meaningful on the first run that initializes matrix-commander.
-                        Once credentials are established this option is irrelevant and it will simply be ignored.
   --file-name FILE_NAME [FILE_NAME ...]
                         Specify one or multiple file names for some actions.
                         This is an optional argument.
 Use this option in